pkempire/llm_processor/README.md

 A high-performance Python library for batch processing and concurrency of LLM API calls, achieving up to 1000x faster speeds than sequential API calls.

 Built for:
-1. **High-volume offline data processing** – concurrency + checkpointing + caching → reduces multi-hour jobs to minutes.
+1. **High-volume offline data processing** – concurrency + dynamic batching + checkpointing + caching → reduces multi-day jobs to minutes.
 2. **Real-time request handling** – dynamic concurrency, load balancing, rate limiting → keep latencies low and handle spikes.
-3. **Agent or multi-step reasoning** – managing repeated LLM calls in a single user flow, or tool + LLM interplay.
+3. **Agent or multi-step reasoning** – easily manage repeated LLM calls in a single user flow or tool + LLM pipeline.
-4. **Synthetic Data Generation**

-**Examples are using DeepSeek API** as they have **No Rate Limit** (or adapt to your preferred LLM provider).
+4. **Synthetic data generation** – quickly produce large amounts of synthetic text for training or testing.

+By default, examples show usage with DeepSeek (which has no explicit rate limit), but you can easily adapt to OpenAI or any other LLM provider by swapping in a different client class.

 ---

-### Highlights
+### Features

 - **Concurrency**: Uses Python’s `ThreadPoolExecutor` to make thousands of LLM calls in parallel, significantly reducing total runtime.
-- **Batching**: Merge multiple items into a single LLM prompt to reduce API overhead costs like connection setup, TLS handshakes, HTTP request/response cycles, and network latency.
-Instead of paying these costs per item, our auto batching amortizes them across multiple items in one API call.
+- **Batching**: Merge multiple items into a single LLM prompt to reduce API overhead costs
 - **Caching**: Optionally cache and skip repeated prompts with on-disk JSON caching.
 - **Retry**: Automatic exponential backoff for failures or rate-limit responses.
 - **Dynamic Token Batching**: Automatically chunk items so total tokens stay below a configured limit.
 - **Configurable**: A simple `ProcessorConfig` dataclass to set concurrency, batch size, dynamic token usage, etc.
+- **Checkpointing**: Save progress mid-run so you can resume large jobs if your script stops unexpectedly.

 ---